Home > Pies, Tarts, and Crisps > Chocolate Stone Fruit Cobbler For Two

 • Bake for 30 to 35 minutes, or until the fruit filling is bubbly.
 Note – If using small pie dishes, you can place the dishes on a small baking sheet so they sit on the oven rack easily.

-Loved the recipe?Please leave a STAR rating for the recipe (reviews are awesome too!)
-This greatly helps me continue to provide FREE recipes!
+Loved the recipe?Please consider leaving a comment + star for the recipe!
+This greatly helps me continue to provide FREE recipes.
+Thank you!

 RECIPE NOTES